dhimas-sirclo/apiclient/tokopedia/docs/ProductAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateStockRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateStockOverwriteRequest struct via the builder pattern

 Name | Type | Description  | Notes